 Practice Project: Confirming that Drawings Become Part of an Image

 Write a Python program that verifies that drawings added to an image, such as text, lines, rectangles, and so on, become a part of that image.
-Use NumPy to calculate the mean, standard deviation, and peak-to-valley on a rectangular region in the MOLA grayscale image, but don’t draw the rectangle.
-Then draw a white outline around the region and rerun the stats.
+Use NumPy to calculate the mean, standard deviation, and peak-to-valley on a rectangular region in the MOLA grayscale image, but don’t draw the rectangle outline.
+Then draw a white line around the region and rerun the stats.
+Do the two runs agree?

 You can find a solution, practice_confirm_drawing_part_of_image.py, in the Appendix or Chapter_7 folder, downloadable from https/XXXXX.

-Practice Project: Mixing Maps

-Make up a new project that adds a bit of science to the site-selection process.
-Combine the MOLA map with a color geology map and find the smoothest rectangular regions within the volcanic deposits at Tharsis Montes (see arrow in Figure 7-18).